ddnexus/pagy/docs/extras/searchkick.md

 ---
 # Searchkick Extra

-This extra adds a specialized pagination for `Searchkick::Results` objects without the need to override the `pagy_get_items` in your controller.
+Paginate `Searchkick::Results` objects efficiently avoiding expensive oject-wrapping and without overriding.

 The `Searchkick::Results` object has already done pagination calculations, we just need to tell Pagy how to read page and total values.
 It is expected that you let Searchkick handle the `page` and `per_page` variables instead of providing those values as options to Pagy.